somewhenever/somewhenever.github.io/index.md

 Tickets: [£6 per child – adults free, Culture /Unlimited Pass 2for1](https://thelittleboxoffice.com/ventnorexchange/book/event/179862)

 How many odd socks are there in your house?
-In Sue-the-storyteller’s house there seem to be dozens.
-She’s on the hunt for some pairs.
+In Sue-the-storyteller's house there seem to be dozens.
+She's on the hunt for some pairs.

 Can you help her find them?

-You’ll need sharp eyes and keen ears as there might be some clues in the stories she tells, as you search along the coastal paths for the missing socks.
+You'll need sharp eyes and keen ears as there might be some clues in the stories she tells, as you search along the coastal paths for the missing socks.

 If you succeed in finding all the socks, you will be a sockdologer – an outstanding person!